chainwayxyz/clementine-cli/docs/deposit.md

 - `RECOVERY_TAPROOT_ADDRESS`: Your wallet's recovery address (from airgapped device)
 - `EVM_ADDRESS`: Your Citrea address used for the deposit
 - `DEPOSIT_UTXO_OUTPOINT`: Your deposit Outpoint (`txid:vout`)
-- `DESTIONATION_ADDRESS`: Bitcoin address where recovered funds will be sent
+- `DESTINATION_ADDRESS`: Bitcoin address where recovered funds will be sent

 ### Create Recovery Transaction (Airgapped Device)